HedgeComp/OttoPilot-PreFlight/README.md

 C:\HyperPilot\Virtual Hard Disks\ <- (used by postflight)
 ```

-If you prefer other paths, update the path variables at the top of `Staging\preflight.ps1`
-and `Staging\postflight.ps1` accordingly.

 Basic Usage
 -----------
 Open an elevated PowerShell prompt (Run as Administrator) and run the staging